Flirting And Body Language: Being Sure Of The Signs You Send

 Someone moving closer to you or further away from you is also a body language indicator that can be hard to misinterpret.
 Let's say that you're out on the dance floor at a club.
 The music is probably loud, and it would likely be difficult to engage with someone in conversation without both of you raising your voices.

 This is a scenario where it can be especially important to pick up on body language cues.
 Maybe you see a young man who is dancing near you, and you find him to be attractive.
 You catch his eye, and then you deliberately move in his direction.
 If he smiles and moves closer to you, then that can be a clear signal that your interest in him is returned.
 If he frowns, breaks eye contact, and steps away from you or turns his back, then that can be a signal to disengage.
 In such a situation, it’s usually best to move on to someone else who might make a potential dance partner.

 Let's say that you're at a restaurant on a first date with a woman.
 The two of you met through a dating app, and you're getting to know one another.
 You feel like the conversation has been going well.
 She laughs at your jokes, and she takes you up on your suggestion that the two of you go for a walk through the park nearby and enjoy the sunset.

-If someone initiates physical contact in this way, then that means that they're interested in you.
+If someone initiates physical contact in this way, then that likely means that they're interested in you.
 When these things happen, it is often best to follow their lead.
-If they want more intimacy, then they will let you know.
+If they want more intimacy, then they will likely let you know.

-Flirting: Knowing When to Take Things a Step Further
+Knowing When To Take Things Further

 Let's go back to the scenario of your first date.
 You've enjoyed your walk through the park, and you have escorted the woman back to her apartment.
 As the two of you stop in front of her building, she tells you that she had a nice time.
 She turns in your direction, inclines her head toward you, and parts her lips slightly and deliberately.

-Knowing When to Back Down
+Knowing When To Back Off

-Are You Unsure About How to Proceed?
+Are You Unsure About How To Proceed?